 The owner/operator of a botnet who is able to remotely control computing and networking functionality of compromised devices by issuing commands through a C&C (command and control) server.
 A botmaster goes to extraordinary lengths to conceal their identity through IP masking and obfuscation as to avoid identification and criminal prosecution.
 A botmaster may be an individual bad actor or even a state-sponsored entity in part of a larger espionage campaign.

 A network of infected internet-connected devices such as computers, routers, IoT devices, etc that have been compromised and are running one or more bots or instances of malware.
 Also referred to as “zombie networks”, botnets spread via exploits, viruses, and worms to amass the computing and networking power of hundreds of thousands (if not more) devices.
 These networks of malicious bots are controlled by a C&C server—and are typically used to spread additional malware that grows the botnet or to facilitate Distributed Denial of Service (DDoS) attacks.

 Examples of botnets include Mirai, Satori, Anarchy, VPNFilter, Torii, and more…

 Click fraud is a type of fraud that takes advantage of the common pay-per-click (PPC) online advertising payment structure.
 Through the use of bots, or sometimes “click farms”, click fraud is a criminal cyber activity used to automate “clicks” and generate increased revenue from online advertising.

-Command and Control Server (C&C)
+Command and Control Server (C2 or C&C)

 A type of malware designed with the ability to encrypt, obfuscate, and alter other malware—making it significantly more difficult to be detected by antivirus and security programs.